airyhq/airy/docs/docs/getting-started/installation/minikube.md

 This will execute the following actions:

 1. Create the `my-airy` directory and populate it with the configuration that the CLI will need.
 All subsequent commands need to either be run from this directory or use the `--workspace` flag.
+2. Fetch the required Terraform modules in the `terraform` subdirectory, including the `install.sh` and `uninstall.sh` scripts.
+3. Run the `install.sh` script
-2. Start a minikube cluster on your system and install Airy Core on it.
+4. Start a minikube cluster on your system using Terraform, under the profile `airy-core`.
-3. Prints a URL for the `Airy Core` UI/APIs and another `ngrok` tunnel URL to connect your `Airy Core` instance to different [sources](../../sources/introduction.md) (see recording)

-import Script from "@site/src/components/Script";

-<Script data-cols="90" id="asciicast-NHuy672OHO4I4rvXMCZAG6H2P" src="https://asciinema.org/a/NHuy672OHO4I4rvXMCZAG6H2P.js"></Script>

-::: note
+5. Install the `Airy Core` helm chart on the minikube instance using Terraform (in a separate Terraform state then the minikube instance).
+6. Print the resulting URLs on which you can access the `Airy Core` installation and some additional information.

+:::note

 The base URL for the [API](../../api/introduction.md) is the same to access the UI through your browser.
+You can use the printed `ngrok` URL to connect to different [sources](../../sources/introduction.md) to the instance running on your local machine.

 :::